-It is the goal of the school to assist students in their social and personal development as well as academics.
+It is the goal of Landels Elementary School to assist students in their social and personal development as well as academics.
 The school gives special attention to students who experience achievement problems, difficulty coping with personal and family problems, trouble with decision making, or handling peer pressure.
-Two full-time counselors and one part-time counselor (for special education only) are available on campus.
+The Community Health Awareness Council (CHAC) provides four counseling interns to assist students with their emotional needs.
+Occupational Therapists are contracted and serve students as needed.

 The school does not have an academic counselor.
-The table lists the support service personnel available to students at Huff Elementary School.
+The table lists the support service personnel available to students at Landels Elementary School.